 My response to them: "Well, you did the right work."

 Scott: "You did the right thing.
 You saw something bad.
 You did it.
 You did good.
 You practiced the muscle.
-Now when it happens again and it's not the Red Team, I know that you’ll know what to do.
+Now when it happens again and it's not the Red Team, I know you'll know what to do.
 You know that the process works, and we can actually defend the company faster and more securely."

 You know that the process works, and we can actually defend the company faster and more securely.